dkambam/purer-interface/amazing-adder/README.md

 - functors

 # issue
-1. Unable to use both mechanisms simultaneously
+1. Unable to use both mechanisms interchangably